huuminhn/SQL_Data_Base_Design_Flower_Shop/README.md

 ## Database Design: A Flower Shop Project
 ### (Via MySQL WorkBench)

-Please use the Dump files to load  the database.
+Please use the Dump files to load in the database.

 This is a team project that design a database for a local flower store to optimize the business operation.
 The process involve data entry, ETL and applying queries as demanded.
 I included 12 SQL queries used in this database ( including lag, lead, stored procedure, nested queries, ...) in a .sql file, the ER diagram with FK and PK in a PDF file, the data we input mannualy and the dump file used to construct the database model in Workbench.